gowthamsr37/Book-Recommendation-system/README.md

 # Book-Recommendation-system
+This notebook demonstrates how to build a collaborative filtering based recommendation system

+The detailed description about the recommendation system can be read in the blog written by me https://medium.com/@gowthamsr37/step-by-step-approach-to-building-a-recommendation-system-a65be5a54045

-This notebook demonstrates how to build a collaborative filtering based recommendation system Link to the dataset https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset Below are some of the screenshots from the GUI
+Link to the dataset https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset Below are some of the screenshots from the GUI
 ![image](https://user-images.githubusercontent.com/94861619/185192233-bf5697e7-18c6-4a48-8513-8ec008a05fc9.png)